opensciencegrid/osgvo-docker-pilot/README.md

 with user namespaces enabled or >= 4.18 on an EL8-compatible host --
 see the cvmfsexec README linked above for details.

-This will also require granting the container some additional privileges, which you can do in one of two ways:

-1. Add `--privileged` to the `docker run` invocation.

-2. Add
-    `--security-opt seccomp=unconfined --security-opt systempaths=unconfined --device=/dev/fuse`
-    to the `docker run` invocation.

-The first option is simpler and does not require unprivileged user namespaces to be enabled, but adds more privileges to the container.
-Using `--privileged` also adds the capabilities listed below for running Singularity jobs.

-The second option will add only the minimum necessary privileges for cvmfsexec, but requires unprivileged user namespaces to be enabled.
-You can add additional security to the second option by also adding `--security-opt no-new-privileges`.

-If cvmfsexec does not have the required privileges, the container will fail.

 Note that cvmfsexec will not be run if CVMFS repos are already available in `/cvmfs` via bind-mount.